 The electronic filing requirement does not apply if you apply for and receive a hardship waiver.
-See How to request a waiver from filing electronically below.
+See How to request a waiver from filing electronically on page 5.

 The IRS encourages you to file electronically even though you are filing fewer than 250 returns.